apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   from the store at a time.
 Note that Flushed entires are just reference pointers to the actual messages.
 When not loaded, the batch is referenced as sequence range to conserve memory.

+##### Unified Destinations

+Unified destinations can be used so that you can mix queue and topic behavior on one logical destination.
+For example, lets assumed `foo` is configured as a unified destination and you have 2 subscribers on queue `foo` and 2 subscribers on topic `foo`, then when you publish to queue `foo` or topic `foo`, the 2 queue subscribers will load balance their messages and the 2 topic subscribers will each get a copy of the message.

+It is important to note that the unified subscription will not start retaining it's messages in a queue until a queue subscriber subscribes from it.

 ##### Message Stores